palden518/DBS101.github.io/_posts/2024-02-11-SetupPersonalWebsite.md

 ---

 ## Introduction
-As a part of the module requirements, all students must create a personal blog website to document their flipped classroom experiences and insights.
+As a part of the module requirements, all students must create a personal learning blog website to document their flipped classroom experiences and insights.

 ## Journals
-Students are expected to compose reflective blog entries detailing what they have learned during the flipped classroom sessions.
+Students are expected to compose reflective blog entries detailing what they have learned from

 The evaluation criteria include the quality of content and language proficiency.